A redevelopment of Cheltenham Racecourse was completed by the Jockey Club, Britain’s largest commercial horseracing group.

 The Jockey Club raised £25m ($38.2m) through The Jockey Club Racecourse Bond, which is the first retail bond in British sport.

 The architect for the project is Roberts Limbrick, while Kier has been selected as the main contractor.
-Furness Partnership are the structural engineers and Hambleton Steel are the steelwork contractors for the project.
+Furness Partnership is the structural engineer and Hambleton Steel is the steelwork contractor for the project.